-It's also affected by a fear of making a complete fool of ourselves, by who's in the room, by the room itself, by our 'excess baggage' that we lug into meetings (or that others lug into meetings), relationships, presentations, etc. The impact we make can be affected by the weather, by the tube being late, by the time of day, by our attitude towards the person/people we are speaking to.
+It's also affected by a fear of making a complete fool of ourselves, by who's in the room, by the room itself, by our 'excess baggage' that we lug into meetings (or that others lug into meetings), relationships, presentations, etc. The impact we make can be affected by the weather, by the tube being late, by the time of day, by our attitude towards the person/people, we are speaking to.

-So the first place to look when you want to start designing the way you impact on others is to identify the pit falls you know trip you up and which will undermine your ability to choose the impact you make.
+So the first place to look when you want to start designing the way you impact on others is to identify the pitfalls you know trip you up and which will undermine your ability to choose the impact you make.

 The Self in relation to others

-Do you know how other peoples see you?
+Do you know how other people see you?
 When you leave a meeting or end a conversation, what impression do you leave behind?
 What picture do other people have of you?
 How do you think they perceive you?

 Here are common areas by which people build up their perceptions of us in the workplace.
 Try compiling a profile of yourself using this questionnaire (score 1 for lowest and 10 for highest).

 Then ask someone from your peer group who knows you well to fill it out.
-Next try someone who knows you less well and someone like your boss.
+Next, try someone who knows you less well and someone like your boss.
 You'll soon become aware of the discrepancies between how you think you are perceived and how you are actually perceived.